 Variations in Beam Length for Different Levels

-While FIG sets the global standard, many programs and gyms adapt beam size and height for age, skill level, and training needs.
+While FIG sets the global competition standard, not every beam in use is exactly 5 meters long.
+Programs and gyms adapt beam size and height depending on age, skill level, and training needs.

 USA Gymnastics Development Program

-In the USA Gymnastics Development Program (formerly JO), the 5-meter beam is standard across Levels 1–10 and most optional programs.
+In the USAG Development Program (formerly JO), the 5-meter beam is standard across Levels 1–10.
 However, height is often adjustable for younger or beginner gymnasts.
-For example, the AAI Classic Balance Beam can be set from 100 cm to 125 cm, allowing a gradual transition as skills and confidence improve.
+For example, the AAI Classic Balance Beam can be set from 100 cm to 125 cm, allowing a gradual transition as confidence improves.

 Recreational and Pre-Team Programs

-Here, safety and comfort take priority.
-Many gyms use low beams, still 5 meters long, but just a few inches off the ground.
-Coaches also incorporate shorter practice beams (2.5 to 3 meters) so beginners can work on basics without the intimidation of full height.
+Here, safety comes first.
+Many gyms use low beams—still 5 meters long but only a few inches off the ground.
+Shorter practice beams, usually 2.5 to 3 meters, also help beginners learn basics without the intimidation of full height.

 School and Community Programs

-In school gyms and community centers, space limitations often call for sectional beams: modular pieces about 2–3 feet each.
-These can be connected to create different lengths or used flat on the floor for entry-level balance work.
+In school gyms or recreation centers, where space is limited, beams are often sectional.
+These modular beams measure about 2–3 feet each and can be connected or used flat on the floor for entry-level balance work.

 Training Beams and Home Beams